ajpert/discord-bot/README.md

 # discord-bot
-building a discord bot to do some helpful functions!
+building a discord bot using discords api to do some helpful functions!